anoadragon453/092918.xyz/site/index.md

 features:
   - title: Weird numbers?
     details: >-
-      09/29/18 stands for a date when kirins firstly apperead in Friendship is Magic.
+      09/29/18 stands for a date when kirins firstly appeared in Friendship is Magic.
   - title: 'Okay, what is this?'
     details: Nothing special.
 Just a homepage of a bunch of freetarded horsefuckers.